isomerpages/imh-smhc/_registration/Terms and Conditions.md

 Please visit the Singapore Immigration &amp; Checkpoints Authority website at <a rel="noopener noreferrer nofollow" target="_blank">http://www.ica.gov.sg</a> for more information on entry visas requirement.</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; The Delegates shall be responsible for ensuring
+<p>2.&nbsp;The Delegates shall be responsible for ensuring that he/she has
-that he/she has the necessary visas, licenses or permits to attend the Conference (if applicable), and the Organiser shall not be liable for the same.</p>
+the necessary visas, licenses or permits to attend the Conference (if applicable), and the Organiser shall not be liable for the same.</p>
-<p>&nbsp;</p>
-<p><u>M. CONFIDENTIALITY</u>
+<p>&nbsp;<u>M. CONFIDENTIALITY</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; You agree to treat as confidential all information
+<p>1.&nbsp;You agree to treat as confidential all information received from
-received from the Organiser which the Organiser has indicated in writing or labelled to be “Confidential”, “Proprietary” or “Restricted”, or with any other comparable legend to similar effect, at the time of disclosure or if disclosed orally, confirmed in writing by the Organiser as such within thirty (30) calendar days after its disclosure, including but without any limitation whatsoever:</p>
+the Organiser which the Organiser has indicated in writing or labelled to be “Confidential”, “Proprietary” or “Restricted”, or with any other comparable legend to similar effect, at the time of disclosure or if disclosed orally, confirmed in writing by the Organiser as such within thirty (30) calendar days after its disclosure, including but without any limitation whatsoever:</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; all commercial, marketing and business information, strategic and development plans, intentions, any matter concerning the Organiser, its affairs, business, operations, shareholders, directors, officers, business associates, clients or any other person or entity having dealings with the Organiser;</p>
+all commercial, marketing and business information, strategic and development plans, intentions, any matter concerning the Organiser, its affairs, business, operations, shareholders, directors, officers, business associates, clients or any other person or entity having dealings with the Organiser;</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 II.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; information relating
 to the financial condition of the Organiser, its accounts, audited or otherwise,